 The Company uses an internal rating system to monitor ongoing credit quality of its loan portfolio.
 The internal rating system is a series of grades reflecting management's risk assessment, based on its analysis of the borrower's financial condition.
 Credit risk grades are reviewed continuously by management based on a variety of sources, including, but not limited to, financial information, collateral valuation updates, and market information.
 As this information becomes available management analyzes the resulting ratings, as well as other external statistics and factors, to track loan performance.
 The "average or lower risk" category represents a range of loan grades that are comprised of loans with minimal risk at the lower end of the grading system to higher, though still acceptable, risk at the upper range end.
 Movement of risk through the various grade levels in the "average or lower risk" category is monitored for early identification of credit deterioration.
 The "watch" rating is attached to loans where the borrower exhibits material negative financial trends due to borrower specific or systemic conditions that, if left uncorrected, threaten its capacity to meet its debt obligations.
-The borrower is believed to have sufficient financial flexibility to react to and resolve its negative financial situation.
 The watch list rating is a transitional grade that is closely monitored for improvement or deterioration.
 The "substandard" rating is applied to loans where the borrower exhibits well-defined weaknesses that jeopardize its continued performance and are of a severity that the distinct possibility of default exists.
 The "doubtful" rating is applied to loans when collection is highly questionable and improbable, but its classification as an estimated loss is deferred until a more exact status can be determined.
 A "loss" rating is a loan considered uncollectible and of such little value that its continuance as an active bank asset is not warranted.

-The following tables present the recorded investment of the commercial and consumer loan portfolios segregated by risk category as of December 31, 2023.
+The following tables present the recorded investment of the commercial and consumer loan portfolios segregated by risk category as of December 31, 2024 and 2023.